 Mornington Peninsula Towards Zero Road Safety Strategy for 2020-2025

 The Mornington Peninsula has unacceptably high levels of road trauma.
 In the past decade alone, 75 people were killed and over 1500 seriously injured on roads within the Shire.
-Among Victoria’s 79 municipalities, we experienced the highest number of deaths in 2010 and again in 2020 with 12 and 9 deaths respectively.
+Among Victoria’s 79 municipalities, we experienced the second highest number of deaths in 2019 and again in 2020 with 12 and 9 deaths respectively.

-In response to the challenge of reducing road trauma on the Peninsula, Mornington Peninsula Shire Council has developed its draft Mornington Peninsula Towards Zero Road Safety Strategy for 2020-2025 which provides a framework for the Shire’s policies and actions aimed at reducing road trauma.
+In response to the challenge of reducing road trauma on the Peninsula, Mornington Peninsula Shire Council has developed its Mornington Peninsula Towards Zero Road Safety Strategy for 2020-2025 which provides a framework for the Shire’s policies and actions aimed at reducing road trauma.